Larissa-Cury/E-commerceProject/README.md

 ### Step 1: Create a new database

 This phase encompasses creating a database from scratch by importing multiple CSV files into SQL Server.
-To do it, I first created a new database called "MannedWolfPetCenterDB" using CREATE DATABASE;
+To do it, I first created a new database called "MannedWolfPetCenterDB" using `CREATE DATABASE`;

 ### Step 2: Create each table of the database corresponding the datafiles of the .CSV files.

-I created 5 tables using CREATE TABLE.
+I created 5 tables using `CREATE TABLE`.
 For each, I specified the PRIMARY KEY:

 ### Step 3: Insert the .CSV files into the MannedWolfPetCenterDB's tables

-With the tables created, I used INSERT BULK to insert the corresponding CSV files from my computer into the new tables
+With the tables created, I used `INSERT BULK` to insert the corresponding .CSV files from my computer into the new tables

 ## Creating a Data Model in SQL